Sim007/cicdfe/README.md

 ### Goal
 1 actions build + push
-- Build and push container with Cypress test (GitHub action) Everything done in the browser.
+- Build and push container with Cypress test (GitHub action)
+- Build Dockerfile in ./cypress (werkt niet met @1) Everything done in the browser.
 No software needed on laptop
+To do:
+Let op: tag latest werkt niet.
+Default is main.
+Wat is ghcr.io.
+Naar grcr.io - Geen credentials!

 ### Prereq
 - this repo
-- in cypress/cypressd a Dockerfile with base image (cypress complete) + cypress json + tests
+- in ./cypressd a Dockerfile with base image (cypress complete) + cypress json + tests
 - versie 1

 Build manually and run: